learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 In return, the _server_ returns...
 HTML that's contained in the `index.html` file.

-## Explain What Type Of Content Defines What's Seen In Browsers
+## Identify What Type of Content Defines What's Seen in Browsers

 Having been told which file on _its_ hard drive to consult, the web _server_ takes the contents of a file, pushes them across the internet _back_ to the